There are now 3 possible online modes for units:

 - 0 points

 Availability Location Mode Non-standard teaching period Online Online flexible Semester 1 Online Online flexible Semester 2 Online Online flexible

-- Academic Conduct Essentials (ACE) is a wholly online self-paced unit which introduces students to the basic issues of ethical scholarship and the expectations of correct academic conduct that the University has of its students.
+- Academic Conduct Essentials (ACE) is a wholly online self-paced unit which introduces students to the key principles and behaviours of academic integrity and helps students incorporate best practices in their work.
 The objective of the unit is to ensure that students understand their role and responsibilities in relation to academic conduct at University.

 - Indicative assessments in this unit are as follows: a multiple-choice quiz (100 per cent).
 Students are permitted to attempt the quiz as often as they wish to achieve the required 80 per cent pass mark.
 Further information is available in the unit outline.

 - Unit Coordinator(s)